 How can I prove my British citizenship status?

-If your application to register as a British citizen is successful, you can apply for a British passport, where you cannot use your certificate of citizenship to travel in and out of the UK.
+If your application to register as a British citizen is successful, you can apply for a British passport.
+You cannot use your certificate of citizenship to travel in and out of the UK.

-If you do not want to apply for a British passport, you can apply for a certificate of entitlement to the right of abode to be placed in your foreign passport instead.
-Guidance on applying for a British passport or a certificate of entitlement can be found online at GOV.UK.
+If you do not wish to apply for a British passport, you may be able to apply for a certificate of entitlement to the right of abode, which can be placed in your foreign passport instead.

 Registration as a British citizen FAQs